d4nm0/RiffleTargetCount/README.md

 it's a python program to count the points on his sport shooting target, for the moment it works only with one type of target

+## Roadmap

+- fix the bug that makes it not count the impact when it is on the point line
+- Add my own shooting targets that I use when I shoot
+- Adding other target types
+- Potentially create a mobile app or web interface that communicates with the script to take a picture of the target

 ## Image Template

 ![Image Template](https://github.com/d4nm0/RiffleTargetCount/blob/main/center.jpg?raw=true)